 Through my spiritual journey, I have made so many mistakes trying to figure out how He intends to use me for His plan but I thank God for all of them because He has covered me with His grace and embrace in each one.
 He has taught me so many things and even now, keeps teaching, moulding and directing me.

 One of the things that I have battled with is confessing Jesus before men and not feeling as though I should feel ashamed of Him.
 If I am honest, deep down, a tinge of awkwardness sprouts and makes me retreat from talking about the love of Jesus in just any normal conversation with people around me.

 But how can something so wonderful, so filling, so precious, so life giving be so far away from men’s hearts?
 It is too precious for me to fail to share it with the world.
 I am unable keep it inside of me because it is no longer about me anymore.

-It is about billions of people who are suffering in the world and have lost hope, people who need to hear there is a God who restores health without medicine, raises the dead, calms the storms, sends legions of angels to guard and protect them, gives rest to those who are weary, has a purpose for everyone and everything, and more than this, offers salvation to those who believe in the Lord Jesus Christ.
+It is about billions of people who are suffering in the world and have lost hope; people who need to hear there is a God who restores health without medicine, raises the dead, calms the storms, sends legions of angels to guard and protect them, gives rest to those who are weary; a God who has a purpose for everyone and everything, and more than this, offers salvation to those who believe in the Lord Jesus Christ.